Alsobrook Law Group

 Divorce Attorney in Opelika, AL

 The decision to file for divorce is never easy.
-At a time when your emotional are raw and you’re dealing with incredible stress, understanding the legal steps you must take to initiate and finalize this process can seem overwhelming.
+At a time when your emotions are raw and you’re dealing with incredible stress, understanding the legal steps you must take to initiate and finalize this process can seem overwhelming.
 The first thing to know is that either you or your spouse must have been a resident of the county where you intend to file paperwork for at least six months.

 It’s also important to learn the language surrounding a divorce proceeding.
 The plaintiff is the person who files the form, and the responding spouse is the defendant.
 In Alabama, you can either file a no-fault divorce on grounds of irreconcilable differences or you can file a fault divorce, alleging that your spouse committed one or more of the following acts: